 This booklet contains details of all the subjects available in Years 10 and 11, for the current Year 9 students.
-Some of the subjects are part of the compulsory curriculum, others are option subjects.
-Please read the details carefully before deciding on your option choices.
-This booklet needs to be read in conjunction with the hand-out "GCSE Options Guidance 2022-2024 Cohort".
+Some of the subjects are part of the compulsory Core Curriculum, others are Option subjects.
+This guide is designed to help you make choices about which subjects to study and should be read in conjunction with the advice and guidance available from teachers in lessons, and at the Year 9 Options Evening on 9 January.